Seems to me that THE greatest problem we have is that nearly everyone is totally stressed about educational change in 3 ways.

 To create a great place where teachers and students can come together and learn.

 Chatting and talking is sooo.. important, face to face is the most potent method there is.

 I want to have amazing schools and I want to look forward to it everyday.

-I would to develop learners and introduce them to amazing things online and also up close an personal.
+I would develop learners and introduce them to amazing things online and also up close and personal.

 I want them to discover things that interest them that they are passionate about and develop learning skills based on questions they propose, or questions I prod them with.

 There will be no tests - test are cheap to administer and lazy ways to assess learning and almost an insult to the work that is done in classrooms - the brilliant things the amazing things.